-He was then transferred to the 222nd Company of the Machine Gun Corps (Infantry) stationed on the north west frontier area of what is now Pakistan.
-It was here, at Abbottabad, that 164282 Private Harry Eele died from influenza on the 6th November 1918, age 35, one of the millions of deaths from the 1918 worldwide pandemic.
+He was then transferred to the 222nd Company of the Machine Gun Corps (Infantry) stationed on the North West Frontier area of what is now Pakistan.
+It was here, at Abbottabad, that Harry died from influenza on 6th November 1918.

+He was 35 years old and one of the millions of deaths from the 1918 worldwide pandemic.

 164282 Private Harry Eele, Machine Gun Corps, was originally buried in Abbottabad Cemetery, India but after the partition of India in 1947 the grave has been neglected or lost.

 His name is now commemorated on Karachi War Memorial, Pakistan.
 He is remembered in Thame on the War Memorial and on the Memorial Boards of St Mary’s Church and All Saints’ Church.

 The Thame Remembers Cross was delivered to National Memorial Arboretum on 22nd July 2018 by Allan Hickman, Thomas Shotliff and Lily Watford